 The recipe assumes that you have a basic understanding of the cheesemaking process.
 If you need more detailed information read my posts on how to make cheese.
 They cover everything from how to sanitize to the type of milk to use.

-If you turn a gallon of milk into feta cheese, you end up with a lot of feta!
-Here are a few recipes, beyond the infamous Greek salad, that feature the salty flavor of feta.
+If you turn a gallon of milk into cheese, you end up with a lot of feta!
+Here are a few recipes, beyond the infamous Greek salad, that feature this delicious white cheese.

 - Fasolakia – Greek green beans and tomato stew